-- Single-slot, 1769 backplane-compatible - The module is recognized as an Input/Output module and has access to processor memory for data transfer between processor and module. - Ladder Logic is used for data transfer between module memory and processor controller tags.
-A sample ladder file with AOI is included. - Configuration data obtained from configuration text file downloaded to module.
-A sample configuration file is included. - Supports MicroLogix 1500 LRP Controllers. - Supports CompactLogix Programmable Automation Controllers (CPLX PAC) that have a 1769 backplane bus and that can provide at least 800 mA of 5 VDC on the backplane.
-In some systems, one or more additional power supplies may be needed to provide adequate backplane power.
+- Single Slot 1756 backplane-compatible - The module is recognized as an Input/Output module and has access to processor memory for data transfer between processor and module. - Ladder Logic is used for data transfer between module and processor.
+Sample ladder file included. - Configuration data obtained from configuration text file downloaded to module.
+Sample configuration file included - Local or remote rack